dimitardanailov/ddanailov/machine-learning/README.md

 - Two metods of inference: Synchronous and Asynchronous
 - `infer` (Sync) or `start_sync` and `wait` (Async)

+### Synchronous Requests

+- Waits and does nothing else until inference is complete
+- The main thread is "blocked"
+- The next frame is not gathered until the current frame's inference request is complete

+### Asynchronous Requests

+- Similar to front-end/networking concept
+- Doesn't hold everything up if response is slow
+- Send frame for inference, start preprocessing next frame while waiting on inference result

 ### Problems

 - **Regression** - A model that outputs a single value.
 For example, an estimate of a house’s value.